kubernetes-sigs/krew/site/content/docs/user-guide/search.md

 weight: 300
 ---

-You can find a list of `kubectl` plugins distributed on Krew [here][list].
+You can find a list of `kubectl` plugins distributed via Krew [here][list].
+However, you can achieve this using the command-line as well.

+## Search available plugins

-On your machine, there's a local copy of which plugins are available on Krew.
-To update your local copy of the plugin list, run:
+First, refresh your local copy of the plugin index:

-## List all plugins

 ```sh
 {{<prompt>}}kubectl krew update
 ```

-To find plugins, run the `search` command.
-This command lists all available
-plugins:
+To list all plugins available, run:

 ```text
 {{<prompt>}}kubectl krew search